johnkerl/miller/docs/src/reference-main-flag-list.md

 * `--iusv or --iusvlite`: Use USV format for input data.
 * `--ixtab`: Use XTAB format for input data.
 * `--json or -j`: Use JSON format for input and output data.
+* `--jsonl`: Use JSON Lines format for input and output data.
 * `--nidx`: Use NIDX format for input and output data.
 * `--oasv or --oasvlite`: Use ASV format for output data.
 * `--ocsv`: Use CSV format for output data.
 * `--ocsvlite`: Use CSV-lite format for output data.
 * `--odkvp`: Use DKVP format for output data.
 * `--ojson`: Use JSON format for output data.
+* `--ojsonl`: Use JSON Lines format for output data.
 * `--omd`: Use markdown-tabular format for output data.
 * `--onidx`: Use NIDX format for output data.
 * `--opprint`: Use PPRINT format for output data.